The sound coming from kick drums could be very difficult to record, especially if you don’t have the right mic.

 So, today, I’m wrapping up my intensive research, since I’d already come up with seven great kick drum mics.

-The following are the best of the best microphones you can use in your kick drum.
+These are the best of the best microphones you can use in your kick drum.
 Since these mics are very good at recording low-frequency signals, they can also be used for bass amps, brass, and acoustic guitars, among others.
-So, why don’t you drop everything you do and take a few minutes of your precious time to check out the following:

 - A great mic to capture low frequencies for kick drums and bass instruments